 Contracting Process: When organization opts to bring a special event to campus, such as a speaker, comedian, DJ for a dance, or hypnotist; quite often contracts are involved.
 Listed below is the process that must be followed when executing contracts.
+It is important to work with the Student Engagement Coordinator PRIOR to agreeing to any contracts or working with a vendor.

-- Contact the individual or agent you wish to contract for their services and discuss the following: - Dates - Price - Technical Requirements (to ensure BHSU is able to accommodate their needs) - Hospitality Requirements (we cannot pay for hotel, transportation, or food separately, this must be negotiated into the total price, usually called a "buyout") - Once all of the details have been agreed to, a copy of the BHSU Performance Contract (found on the Human Resource Forms webpage) must be completed with the negotiated details and sent to the artist/agent to be signed. - Often times, entertainers/agencies will have their own contracts.
+- Contact the individual or agent you wish to contract for their services and discuss the following: - o Dates - o Price - o Technical Requirements (to ensure BHSU can accommodate their needs) - o Hospitality Requirements (we cannot pay for hotel, transportation, or food separately, this must be negotiated into the total price, usually called a "buyout") - Once all the details have been agreed to, a copy of the BHSU Performance Contract (must be completed with the negotiated details and sent to the artist/agent to be signed. - Often, entertainers/agencies will have their own contracts.
 This can be sent at any time, but it must be signed first by the artist/agent. - Once the BHSU Performance Contract and artist/agency contracts have been signed by the performer/agent, both copies need to be sent to the Vice President for Business and Finance to sign on behalf of BHSU.
 This office is the only authorized place to have contracts signed.
 NO ONE else is authorized to sign contracts! - When the contracts are signed by the VP, copies of everything need to be sent to the artist/agency for their records. - It is very important that the terms of the contract are fulfilled as written, unless otherwise negotiated.
 The items in there are requested for a specific purpose and are vital to the show/performance.